Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Symbolic Control for VCZ System

 \subsubsection{Transition Systems and Equivalence Relation}

-We begin by introducing the notion of transition systems \cite{tabuada2009verification}, which will serve as a representation for the VCZ control system and its corresponding symbolic models. \begin{definition}[Transition System \cite{tabuada2009verification}] A transition system is a tuple $\Sigma = (X, X_0, U, \rightarrow)$, where $X$ is the set of states, $X_0 \subseteq X$ is the set of initial states, $U$ is the set of inputs, and $\rightarrow \subseteq X \times U \times X$ is the transition relation. \end{definition}
+We begin by introducing the notion of transition systems \cite{tabuada2009verification}, which will serve as a representation for the VCZ control system and its corresponding symbolic models. \begin{defn}[Transition System \cite{tabuada2009verification}] A transition system is a tuple $\Sigma = (X, X_0, U, \rightarrow)$, where $X$ is the set of states, $X_0 \subseteq X$ is the set of initial states, $U$ is the set of inputs, and $\rightarrow \subseteq X \times U \times X$ is the transition relation. \end{defn}

 A transition $(x,u,x') \in \rightarrow$ is alternatively written as $x \xrightarrow{u} x'$, indicating that under input $u \in U$, the system evolves from state $x$ to the successor state $x'$.
 The set of all $u$-successors of $x$ is denoted by $Post_u(x)$, while $U(x)$ represents the set of admissible inputs for which $Post_u(x)$ is non-empty.